N1ghtress/flower/README.md

 ### Internal
 - Remove getCurrentType and getPreviousType from Tile.java.
 - New symbol display to match line leaving it.
-- Add possibility for infinite SYMBOLS (weird shit with TileType to do)
 - Remove Observer/Observable